 when wy is positive, the lateral circulation is an anticlockwise vortex, conversely, when wy is negative, the lateral circulation is a clockwise vortex.

-The results of the averaged intensity of estuarine circulation along the longitudinal section and the averaged intensity of vorticity at the cross-sections are listed in Table 4.
+The results of the averaged intensity of estuarine circulation along Sec.A and the averaged intensity of vorticity at the cross-sections are listed in Table 4.

 Table 4.
 The changes of width and depth (the maximum depth), area (cross-section area), w-to-d, narrowing rate, deepening rate, and the intensity of circulations (w-to-d: width-to-depth ratio; narrowing rate: the ratio of the difference of cross-section widths between two years divided by the width in the earlier year; deepening rate: the ratio of the difference of water depth in the cross-section between the corresponding two years divided by the earlier depth.
 The positive narrowing rate indicates that the estuary is narrowed; the positive deepening rate indicates that the estuary is deepened.)